Rockey800/test/README.md

 - [📚 Documentation & Policies](#-documentation--policies)

 Overview

 This repository provides scripts and instructions for streaming live video to Telegram channels or groups using FFmpeg, replacing the previous Ngrok RDP setup.
-It enables high-quality live streaming from any compatible Windows or Linux environment while giving you full control over network buffering, reconnect behavior, resolution, and bitrate.
+It allows high-quality live streaming from any compatible Windows or Linux environment while giving full control over network buffering, reconnect behavior, resolution, and bitrate.

 Features